CenterForOpenScience/modular-file-renderer/docs/quickstart.rst

             render_result = mfr.RenderResult('<p>Cannot render file.</p>')

-The RenderResult object that is returned contains the rendered html and any css or javascript assets.
+RenderResult objects contain the resultant html as content.
+Any javascript or css assets are contained in a dictionary.
+To display assets with jinja, simply iterate through the lists.

 .. code-block:: html

     {% for stylesheet in render_result.assets.css %}
         <link rel="stylesheet" href={{ stylesheet }}/>
     {%  endfor %}

     {% for javascript in render_result.assets.js %}
         <script type="text/javascript" src={{ javascript }}/>
     {%  endfor %}